crownstone/website/README.md

 	~~~
 	{: .language-ruby}

+You will need to add the .css file then.
+We use `rouge` as highlighter and use the style `github` for now.

+    rougify style monokai > assets/themes/flat/css/syntax.css

+To include this file add the following to the header:

+	local_css:
+	  - syntax.css

 Other syntax options you can probably find in no time searching online or checking other posts.

 ## Admin